JustASimpleCoder/slambot_ws/README.md

 * Lidar: Luna Lidar for environmental scanning and mapping.
 * Motor Controller: Arduino Uno for motor control.
 * STM32 Microcontroller:
-- Handles I2C communication with the Lidar.
+- - Handles I2C communication with the Lidar.
-- Manages SPI communication with the IMU.
+- - Manages SPI communication with the IMU.
-- Processes encoder interrupts for odometry data.
+- - Processes encoder interrupts for odometry data.
+- - you can find stm32 drivers for these at [STM32_Drivers](https://github.com/JustASimpleCoder/STM32_Drivers)

 This repository includes ROS2 packages that integrate these components to enable SLAM functionality.

 # Features